 How to write an operational plan in business plan?

-An operational plan in a business plan is explaining how you will achieve your business goals.
+An operational business plan is explaining how you will achieve your business goals.
 An operational plan discusses everything from management, employees, products or services, project management, and supply chain to HR.

 The details of an operational plan business plan will be different for every business, depending on its type, size, and product.